-The May 6, 2023, General Election resulted in Places 1 and 4 being elected to the Hutto City Council.
-Place 5 now in a run-off election for Place 5 is now complete.
+The May 6, 2023 General Election resulted in Places 1 and 4 being elected to the Hutto City Council.
+A run-off election for Place 5 is now complete.

-Peter Gordon won the race for Place 4 against Nicole Calderone and will serve his second term on the Council, per the term limits set in the City Charter.
+Peter Gordon won the race for Place 4 against Nicole Calderone and will serve his second term on the Council.
 Brian Thompson will replace incumbent Robin Sutton in Place 1.
-During a public meeting at 6 pm on Tuesday, May 16 at City Hall, the election results will be officially canvassed, and Gordon and Thompson will be sworn into office.
+During a public meeting at 6 pm on Tuesday, May 16 at City Hall, the election results were officially canvassed, and Gordon and Thompson were sworn into office.

-Also at the May 16 meeting, the City Council will vote on ordering a run-off election for Place 5.
+Also at the May 16 meeting, the City Council voted on ordering a run-off election for Place 5.
 Hutto City Charter requires a candidate to earn “greater than one-half of the total number of valid ballots cast” to win the election outright, otherwise a run-off election will be held between the two highest vote-getters.
 No candidate earned more than 50% of the votes for Place 5 in the General Election among candidates Dana Wilcott, Jim Weaver and Marcus Coleman.
-On May 16 when the canvass has officially been completed, the two candidates in the run-off will be confirmed.
+On May 16 when the canvass was officially completed, the two candidates in the run-off were confirmed as Wilcott and Weaver.

 Canvassing for the run-off election is anticipated to take place at City Hall at 6 pm on Tuesday, June 20.
 The elected City Council member will then be sworn into office.
 The elected candidate's first regular City Council meeting will take place on Thursday, July 6.
 (Place 5 is currently held by Krystal Kinsey, who resigned and is serving in a holdover capacity.)

 To recap the key dates:

 - May 16: Thompson and Gordon sworn into office in Places 1 and 4; opponent in Place 5 determined by official canvass

 - May 30 to June 6: Place 5 run-off early voting